CONTENTS

 Other features:

 - Fully air-conditioned and diesel heating is also available.
-In my opinion diesel heating is far more economical and easier to refill diesel than it is to find compatible gas bottles.
+In my opinion, diesel heating is far more economical and easier to refill diesel than it is to find compatible gas bottles if they are the swap-out versions.

-- Arm rests are moveable.
-This might sound uninteresting, but you would be surprised how annoying it is when they don’t, especially when you are moving from front to back.
+- The armrests are moveable.
+This might sound uninteresting, but you would be surprised how annoying it is when they don’t, especially when you move from front to back.

-- Storage space above the visors are within easy reach when you are sitting down.
+- Storage space above the visors is within easy reach when you are sitting down

 - Full curtain that sections off the front cabin for privacy.

-With room to seat four people around the dining table comfortably, this area is extremely spacious.
-Being in a larger campervan means that we always have the table set up and ready for use.
-If you do have a few extra people, then the table and seats can be rearranged to form a smaller bed.
+This area is extremely spacious with room to seat four people around the dining table.
+Being in a larger campervan means we always have the table set up and ready for use.
+If you have a few extra people, the table and seats can be rearranged to form a smaller bed.

 The large window right beside the table means that when the weather is great, you can open it up to let the fresh air in.
 All windows also come with screens to keep any unwanted critters outside.